Public Sector Series

 Your biggest ally.
 The Imam de-escalates tension, challenges radical views, and provides welfare.

 • Intelligence: Chaplains are not informants (confidentiality).
-But they will report radicalisation or threats to security.
+But they will report security risks or threats to good order.
 Trust their judgement.

 • Bereavement: If a prisoner has a death in the family, get the Imam involved immediately.
 They can facilitate the prayer and grief process.